cpspacesystems/zenoh-ci/README.md

 # Zenoh CI PoC

+> This repo's name is a misnomer.
+It currently serves as a development repo for a sensor fusion framework.

 Meant to serve as an example of a typical multi-language Zenoh project and to demonstrate we can configure basic CI functionality.